lachrist/aran/README.md

   hooks.MemberCall = function (StartRange, EndRange, StartLoc, EndLoc, MaybeProperty, ArgumentsLength) {
     console.log('MemberCall '+MaybeProperty+' ArgumentsLength');
     console.log('  Range: '+StartRange+' -> '+EndRange);
-    console.log('  Loc:'+StartLoc+' -> '+EndLoc);
+    console.log('  Loc: '+StartLoc+' -> '+EndLoc);
   }
   ```

 ## Traps

 Unlike hooks, traps are designed to modify the semantic of the code being analyzed.
 They are useful for implementing shadow execution and, in general, any dynamic techniques that require runtime values.
 Traps have been designed to provide a minimal interface for piloting JavaScript semantic.
-That is that many non-fundamental JavaScript statements / expressions such as `x++` have been deconstructed to be expressed with simpler concepts.
+That is that many non-fundamental JavaScript statements / expressions such as `x++` have been desugared to be expressed with simpler concepts.
 All traps are optional and independent.
 Traps are listed in the table below.
 Traps arguments that start with a capital letters are raw (unintercepted) value, while traps arguments that start with a lower case letter are intercepted values.

  Trap | Target | Transformed
 :-----|:-------|:-----------